ROOT CANAL TREATMENT

 6. Deep dental fillings

-If a pulp is infected, without any treatment, pus can form at the root tip, causing pain and swelling, resulting in bone destruction around the affected tooth.
-In order to resolve the infection inside the pulp, a root canal treatment is required.
+If a pulp is infected, without treatment, pus can form at the root tip, causing pain and swelling, which can result in bone destruction around the affected tooth.
+To resolve the infection within the pulp, a root canal treatment is necessary.

-Alternative option to a root canal treatment is an extraction of the affected tooth and subsequently replace the tooth by a dental implant or a dental bridge.
+An alternative option to root canal treatment is the extraction of the affected tooth, followed by replacement with a dental implant or a dental bridge.

 To watch video, kindly tilt your phone to landscape mode for best viewing experience.